ShivamTripathi028/rak-chatbot-backend/product-categories/wislink/rak2245-stamp/datasheet.md

 ##### Power Supply

-RAK2245 WisLink-LoRa Stamp Edition is powered through 5 V. It integrates the IOREF for Level Translator, which can communicate with 3.3 V, 1.8 V and other different voltage interfaces.
+RAK2245 WisLink-LoRa Stamp Edition is powered through 5&nbsp;V. It integrates the IOREF for Level Translator, which can communicate with 3.3&nbsp;V, 1.8&nbsp;V and other different voltage interfaces.

 ##### SPI Interface